hrtovey/heather-website/src/post/5-tips-learn-to-code.md

 ![ A bright and cheery yellow roller coaster track set against the bright blue sky. ](./images/roller-coaster.jpg)

-As an online entrepreneur or web designer, you're likely honing your craft and learning new skills.
-You may even be learning how to code.
+As a web developer, you're likely honing your craft and learning new skills.
+You may be learning how to code or leveling up into harder material.

-Maybe you want to tweak your website design or make it perform better on mobile devices.
-Learning even a little bit of coding can help you develop the design of your dreams.

 As a self-taught developer, I've had my fair share of ups and downs along the way.
 So today, I'm sharing my top 5 tips for learning how to code!